ben-sentenac/mystery_box_game/README.md

 [contact](#contact)

 ## Introduction
 - Mystery Box Game is a web-based game where players can purchase and open mystery boxes to collect virtual items of varying rarities.
 The game includes features like user authentication, a ranking system, real-time notifications, and more.
-The goal is to create an engaging, fun experience that showcases your skills in Node.js, Express, MongoDB, and frontend development.
+The goal is to create an engaging, fun experience in nodejs development.

 ## Features
 - User Authentication: Secure user registration and login with JWT.